 • Dopplerography of cerebral vessels.

-And on the basis of all the data obtained, the doctor will determine whether epilepsy has occurred, or else the convulsive syndrome is caused by some other reasons.
+And based on all the data received, the doctor will determine whether epilepsy is present or whether the convulsive syndrome is caused by some other reasons.

 First aid for a child with epileptic seizure

-As mentioned above, the child duringepileptic seizure in need of first emergency care.
-Strictly speaking, the real threat to the health of the child is not the short-term epileptic seizures themselves, but the loss of consciousness by the child during it and, as a consequence, the fall of the baby.
-That is why all parents and other adults surrounding the sick child should know exactly how to behave with the child during an epileptic fit.
-And do not just know it in theory, but be able to apply it in practice.
-About how to help the child during the attack, has already been told above.
-But it's also worth mentioning what to do after the end of the attack.
-Observe the following rules:
+As mentioned above, the child duringan epileptic seizure requires first aid.
+Strictly speaking, the real threat to the child's health is not the short-term epileptic seizures themselves, but the loss of consciousness by the child during it and, as a result, the baby's fall.
+That is why all parents and other adults surrounding a sick child should know exactly how to behave with the child during an epileptic seizure.
+And not just know it in theory, but be able to apply it in practice.
+How to help a child during an attack has already been described above.
+But it is also worth mentioning what to do after the seizure is over.
+Follow these rules:

-• Be close.
-Do not leave your child alone after an epileptic attack.
-Stay close until the child completely comes to life.
+• Be there.
+Never leave your child alone after an epileptic seizure.
+Stay there until your child has fully recovered.

 • Hyperthermia.
-In the event that, after an epileptic attack, the child has a fever, put him a rectal candle containing paracetamol.
+If the child's temperature rises after an epileptic seizure, give him a rectal suppository containing paracetamol.

-• In some cases, it's better not to act on your own, but as soon as possible call an ambulance team.
+• In some cases, it is better not to act independently, but to call an ambulance as soon as possible.
 Such cases include:

 • The child had a convulsive attack for the first time.